Skip advert

 Advertisement - Article continues below

 The new architecture will offer a single-motor layout, plus a dual-motor option with all-wheel drive.
-The test car was a rear-wheel-drive, single-motor VLE and, according to Mercedes, additional rear-axle steering ensured ‘easy and agile handling even in tight corners’ on the streets of Rome.
-The combination of two drivetrains will give the brand maximum flexibility when it comes to different applications and requirements.
+The test car was a rear-wheel-drive, single-motor VLE and, according to Mercedes, additional rear-axle steering ensured “easy and agile handling even in tight corners” on the streets of Rome.
+You can expect to see a similar ability to the EQS SUV, which can turn its rear wheels by up to 10 degrees.
+The availability of two drivetrains for the VLE will give maximum flexibility when it comes to different applications and requirements.

 Mercedes previously said the VAN.EA technology will allow for ‘clear differentiation’ between luxury vans and commercial models.
 The VAN.EA-P platform (the P standing for ‘premium’) is designed to cater for ‘high-quality family vans’ and everything from ‘exclusive VIP shuttles to spacious limousines’, according to the company.
 Commercial vans will use the VAN.EA-C set-up – with the C standing for ‘commercial’.

 The VLE’s design will borrow elements from the Vision V Concept that was unveiled in April this year.
-That should mean a fresh iteration of Mercedes’ panamerica grille (despite it being blanked off for aerodynamic reasons), a full-width headlight, clean surfacing throughout the body and an eye-catching, wraparound rear light signature.
+That should mean a fresh iteration of Mercedes’ panamerica grille (despite it being blanked off for aerodynamic reasons), a full-width headlight signature, clean surfacing throughout the body, and an eye-catching, wraparound rear light signature.

-We’ve only seen a few prototypes running the new set-up under the skin, but when it does arrive on the market, Mercedes will be able to offer more specialised products for all sorts of applications, whether it be as a family car in Europe or high-end business transport in Tokyo, which will rival the growing market for high-end haulers right across the globe.
+We’ve only seen a few prototypes running the new set-up under the skin, but when it does arrive on the market, Mercedes will be able to offer more specialised products for all sorts of applications, whether it be as a family car in Europe or high-end business transport in Japan.
+We’ll have to wait for pricing to be confirmed, but we expect a starting figure close to £100,000, considering that the current, less spacious EQV starts from £92,205.

 Our dealer network has 1,000s of great value new cars in stock and available now right across the UK.
 Find your new car…